 - Since players must guess the word and not spell it out, the player drawing can use homophones or words that sound similar to help the other players guess the word.
 For example, a player can draw a ‘leaf’ to indicate the words ‘leave’ (since the plural of the leaf is leaves.)

 - No verbal communication and gestures are allowed by the person who is drawing the phrase.

 - Numbers and letters cannot be drawn on sheets of paper.

 Flexible Pictionary Rules

 - Before starting the game, all teams must come together and decide how flexible they are going to be with accepting the answers.
-Are singular/plural interchangeable, is wrong position of articles and prepositions in phrases allowed, etc.
+Are singular/plural interchangeable, is the wrong position of articles and prepositions in phrases allowed, etc.

 - Set a time on how long the person drawing can look at the card before they start to draw.
 Five to ten seconds is the ideal time.